zahaibalig/huldra/README.md

 The file extensions must be lowercase.

+This is also the order in which the app will look for assets.
+For example, if you have `image-sit.jpg` and `image-sit.png`, the app will use `image-sit.jpg`.

 ### Case order

 If `assetsStorageType` is `local`, `REACT_APP_general` -> `caseOrder` -> `cases` in `config.json` must be populated with the list of case foldernames.

 If `assetsStorageType` is `firebase`, the `cases` array can be empty.
 If `cases` is not empty, the app uses these cases; if empty, the app fetches all cases from Firebase.

+The app only uses valid cases (cases with all the necessary assets) and the order of cases is decided by the `shuffle` parameter as described below.

 The `shuffle` parameter under `caseOrder` has the following effects: